Wadham College, Oxford: Front quad

+In 2019 a new 135 bed student accommodation was completed for the campus.

 Hall

 In 1898, the hall was the third largest amongst Oxford colleges after Christ Church and New College.
 It is notable for its great hammer-beam roof and for the Jacobean woodwork of the entrance screen.
 The portraits include those of the founders and of distinguished members of the college.
 The large portrait in the gallery is of John Lovelace, who held Oxford for William of Orange during the Revolution of 1688; the inscription records his role in freeing England 'from popery and slavery'.

 Chapel

 Although a ceremonial door opens directly into Front Quad, the chapel is usually reached through the door in staircase 3.
 The screen, similar to that in the hall, was carved by John Bolton.
 Originally Jacobean woodwork ran right round the chapel.
 The present stone reredos was inserted in the east end in 1834.
 The elegant young man reclining on his monument is Sir John Portman, baronet, who died in 1624 as a nineteen-year-old undergraduate.
 Another monument is in the form of a pile of books; it commemorates Thomas Harris, one of the fellows of the college appointed at the foundation.
 The Chapel organ dates from 1862 and 1886.
 It is one of the few instruments by Henry Willis, the doyen of Victorian English organ builders, to survive without substantial modification of its tonal design.